DominoKorean/Normal-For-Vanilla/README.md

 ## Copyright

-You can do whatever you want with my texture pack, screenshots, videos, modifications or redistribution, as long as you don't sell it and provide a link to this page or my Patreon page.
-(This is the almost same condition as [Vanilla-Normal-Renewed](https://github.com/Poudingue/Vanilla-Normals-Renewed).)
+This resource pack can be used as long as the source is properly indicated.
+For example, if you want to make a resource pack that adds Specular textures to this pack, you can leave the source by including Source.txt in the repository inside the pack.

+If you want to make a mod or use it for a work other than Minecraft, you can leave the source by indicating the link to this GitHub repository in the description window or in the credits.

+If you upload videos or screenshots to social media such as YouTube, you do not need to indicate the source.